Saurav02022/linkedin-hashtag-refresh-engine-app/README.md

 - ✅ Add your Gemini API key to `.env.local`
 - ✅ Restart the development server (`npm run dev`)

+**Problem: "LinkedIn OAuth not configured" or "Callback URL mismatch"**
+- ✅ Verify `LINKEDIN_CLIENT_ID` and `LINKEDIN_CLIENT_SECRET` are set in `.env.local`
+- ✅ Check redirect URI in LinkedIn app: `http://localhost:3000/api/auth/callback/linkedin`
+- ✅ Ensure `NEXTAUTH_URL` matches your application URL
+- ✅ Verify `NEXTAUTH_SECRET` is set (generate with `openssl rand -base64 32`)
+- ✅ Ensure OAuth scopes (OpenID Connect + Share on LinkedIn) are approved
+- ✅ Restart the development server

+**Problem: NextAuth session issues**
+- ✅ Clear browser cookies and try again
+- ✅ Verify `NEXTAUTH_SECRET` is at least 32 characters
+- ✅ Ensure cookies are enabled in your browser
+- ✅ Try using `http://localhost:3000` instead of `127.0.0.1`
+- ✅ Check browser console for NextAuth errors

 **Problem: Build fails on Vercel**
-- ✅ Check that `GEMINI_API_KEY` is added in Vercel dashboard
+- ✅ Check that all required environment variables are added in Vercel dashboard
 - ✅ Go to: Project Settings → Environment Variables
-- ✅ Add the key for all environments (Production, Preview, Development)
+- ✅ Add keys for all environments (Production, Preview, Development)
+- ✅ Update `LINKEDIN_REDIRECT_URI` to use production URL
 - ✅ Redeploy the application

 **Problem: Module not found errors**